Facing Serious Charges? You Need Our Trusted Criminal Defense Team.

-Washington Assault With Intent to Commit Sexual Penetration
+Washington Assault With Intent To Commit Sexual Penetration

 Washington’s laws deal very seriously with sex crimes.
-This category of crimes may include not only those specifically defined by state law as “sex offenses,” but also alleged criminal acts with a sexual motivation and attempts to commit a sex offense.
+This category of crimes may include not only those specifically defined by state law as “sex offenses” but also alleged criminal acts with a sexual motivation and attempts to commit a sex offense.
 Some states define “assault with intent to commit sexual penetration” as a specific offense.
 While Washington does not define any sex offenses with this particular name, prosecutors may allege that an act of assault involved an intent to commit a further sex offense.
-Prosecutors might also claim that a defendant charged with criminal attempt had a sexual motivation.
+Prosecutors might also claim that a defendant charged with a criminal attempt had a sexual motivation.
 If you are facing charges that could be connected to a sex offense, you need the assistance of a Washington sex crimes defense attorney who understands Washington criminal laws.
 We will help you defend your rights, evaluate the evidence the state has against you, and fight to protect your interests in court.

 Washington Sex Crimes Involving Penetration

 Numerous sex offenses defined by Washington law require the state to prove that “sexual intercourse” occurred.
-As defined by the criminal code, this term has its usual meaning, but also includes any penetration of a person’s genitals or anus by another person, including with the use of a foreign object.
+As defined by the criminal code, this term has its usual meaning but also includes any penetration of a person’s genitals or anus by another person, including with the use of a foreign object.
 The state could cite any of these offenses in alleging that a defendant intended to commit sexual penetration, either through an attempt to commit a sex offense or an assault with sexual motivation.

 Criminal Attempt